BlenderAid/Asset-Flinger/README.md

 - **[Installation instructions](https://github.com/BlenderAid/Asset-Flinger#installation)**
 - Includes some nice ready-made ***CC-0 / Public Domain / 100%-free-for-commercial-use*** assets.
 They can be downloaded from **[here](http://blenderaid.com/asset_library)** as well.

+# Usage

+* Define your asset folder from the Add-on's settings
+* Export your own mesh asset to the library via shortcut: **Ctrl+Shift+Alt+E**
+* Add a mesh asset via shortcut: **Ctrl+Shift+Alt+A**
+* Supports subfolders
+* If you want, **download the Asset Pack and unzip it** to the asset folder to have a nice collection of free CC-0 public domain licensed useful assets, like nuts and bolts and many others.

 # Demo

+Note: This video shows Asset Flinger 0.1/0.2.
+The current version has a slighted enhanced UI.

 #### Video:
 <a href="http://youtu.be/qYYoSTjIOTY" target="_blank">![Video](http://i.imgur.com/BwRkfsY.jpg)</a>